backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/ElasticBeanstalk DVA.md

 	- *Environment variables*
 - After cloning an environment, you *can change settings*.

+## Using environment variables
+- In Elastic Beanstalk, you can include a **YAML formatted environment** manifest in the **root of your application source bundle** to configure the environment name, solution stack and environment links to use when creating your environment.
+	- `env.yaml`

 ## Migrations
 ### Changing Load Balancer
 - After creating an Elastic Beanstalk environment, you **cannot change the Elastic Load Balancer type** (only the configuration)